amplab/training/ampcamp/data-exploration-using-spark.md

    ![Spark Cluster Status Web UI](img/standalone-webui640.png) -->

-   When your query finishes running, it should return a count similar to:
+   When your query finishes running, it should return the following count:

-       329641466
+       1398882

 4. Recall from above when we described the format of the data set, that the second field is the "project code" and contains information about the language of the pages.
    For example, the project code "en" indicates an English page.